Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions: Coverings, maps, and constellations

 \begin{remark} Some authors may prefer to call $(k+1)$-constellations what we call $k$-constellations here.
 This is related to the fact that in our main function~\eqref{eq:JackIntro} we have \emph{two} sets of ``time'' parameters $\pp$ and $\qq$.
 In many applications one studies the specialization $q_i=\bI{i=1}$, which on coverings corresponds to the case where the second marked ramification point is trivial (this is the same as viewing single Hurwitz numbers as special cases of double ones).
 Among these two natural choices of terminology, we kept the one that was shorter and more convenient for our purposes. \end{remark}

 We conclude this section by introducing the notion of duality. \begin{definition} \emph{Duality} is the involution on $k$-constellations defined as follows.
 Given a $k$-constellation $\bM$, add a new vertex of colour $-1$ inside each face and link it by a new edge to all corners of label $k$.
 Then remove all vertices of $\bM$ of colour $0$ and edges incident to them.
 Finally, exchange colours $-1\leftrightarrow 0$ and $k+1-i\leftrightarrow i$ for each $1 \leq i \leq k$.
 The map $\tilde \bM$ thus obtained is called the \emph{dual of $\bM$.} \end{definition} The fact that duality is an involution is clear from the interpretation on coverings, since it can be interpreted as a reflection of $\Sphere_+$ together with a renumbering of ramification points.
-There is a natural correspondence between corners of colour $0$ in $\bM$ and $\tilde \bM$, which enables to lift duality at the level of labelled and/or rooted objects.
+There is a natural correspondence between corners of colour $0$ in $\bM$ and $\tilde \bM$, which enables to lift duality at the level of labeled and/or rooted objects.
+Indeed, let $\bM'$ be an intermediate map constructed from $\bM$ by adding a new vertex of colour $-1$ inside each face and linking it by a new edge to all corners of label $k$.
+Note that each face of $\bM'$ contains precisely one corner of color $-1$ and one corner of color $0$.
+In particular orienting this face is equivalent to orienting the corresponding corner of color $-1$ and it is also equivalent to orienting the corresponding corner of color $0$.